rootsongjc/kubernetes-handbook/content/en/blog/istio-service-mesh-book/index.md

 title: "In-Depth Understanding of Istio: Announcing the Publication of a New Istio Book"
 draft: false
 date: 2022-06-15T20:27:49+08:00
-description: In-Depth Understanding of Istio - Advanced Practice of Cloud Native Service Mesh, the book is officially on sale!
+description: By the Cloud Native Community(China)
 categories: ["Istio"]
 tags: ["Istio","Service Mesh"]
 type: "post"